Babaocai: History

-There are various theories about the origin of Babaocai.
-In the end of the Qing Dynasty of China, the mokjung Emperor's birth mother was a renowned gourmet known to order 120 kinds of side dishes.
-Her chefs would prepare the sides dishes, taste the remaining ingredients, and then taste the food.
+There are various theories about the origin of babaocai.
+At the end of the Qing Dynasty of China, the Mok Jung Emperor's birth mother was a renowned gourmet known to order 120 kinds of side dishes.
+Her chefs would prepare the dishes, taste the remaining ingredients, and then taste the food.
 Another theory is that in the 11th century, farmers in Liaoning province began to eat various foods they once ate with tea while chatting during work breaks.